philou/philou.github.com/_posts/2019-08-16-to-do-list-or-mind-map-for-programming.markdown

 ## A TODO-list for pair programming

 A few years down the road, I had the chance to join an XP team.
-I discovered pair programming, and the role of navigator.
-The hand written notes proved even more useful there.
+I discovered pair programming and the role of navigator.
+The hand-written notes proved even more useful there.

-When navigating, we are at a unique place to think of the design, notice things to improve, tests cases to add...
-[The navigator](https://gist.github.com/jordanpoulton/607a8854673d9f22c696) can spend his time updating the notes, without interrupting the driver!
+When navigating, we are at a unique place to think of the design, notice things to improve, test cases to add, etc. [The navigator](https://gist.github.com/jordanpoulton/607a8854673d9f22c696) can spend his time updating the notes without interrupting the driver!
 That's one of the main benefits of pairing.

-The difficulty though, is that when we switch roles, the new navigator takes over the notes.
+The difficulty though, is that both buddies need to understand the notes.
+When we switch roles, the new navigator takes over the notes.
 This forced us to use a more structured format.
 [That's how we ended up with real TO DO list](/real-programmers-have-todo-lists/).

 ![Sample hand written TO DOs list.
 A TO DO list for programming is a boost to pair programming collaboration.]({{site.url}}/imgs/2019-08-16-to-do-list-or-mind-map-for-programming/hand-written-to-do-list-for-programming.jpeg)